 - Roger Luckhurst

-- Visions of the future, Capturing and creating the modern
+- Capturing and creating the modern, Visions of the future

 From the telegraph and the gramophone to cinema and cyberspace, 20th-century literature frequently addressed the wondrous and weird nature of emerging technologies.
 Here Roger Luckhurst explores the ways in which technological innovation impacted on key literary works of the period.